josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 —--

-> “I must say it is far more difficult than may 4 other books.
+> “I must say it is far more difficult than my 4 other books.
 It has taken me 3 years.
 I did it to clarify my own ideas, to force myself to come down on one side of an argument or interpretation.
 Even if no one reads this book at least it has done me some good - I think - no, it really has done.”
 >
 > *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
 Any subsisting rights remain with the relevant estate or rightsholder.
 Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*